-Language Pledge
+Chinese Language Pledge

-"By signing this Language Pledge, I agree to use Chinese as my only language of communication during the entirety of the program.
+"By signing this Language Pledge, I agree to use Chinese as my only language of communication during the entirety of the China: Health, Environment, and Traditional Chinese Medicine program's ISP Period.
 I understand that failure to comply with this Pledge may result in my expulsion from the program without credit or refund."